ryrobotics/ryrobotics.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: The Chinese University of Hong Kong
+  - name: Chinese University of Hong Kong
     url: https://www.cuhk.edu.hk/

 # Short bio (displayed in user profile at end of posts)